Ever wonder how many murals are on display around Downtown Memphis, and where exactly you can find them?

 The murals painted on the sides of the abandoned Sterick Building were painted by Kyle Taylor, Brandon Donahue, and Brandon Marshall were "inspired by the work, the big ideas, the soulful struggles, and the elbow grease that has made, and is making, Memphis what it is.
 These can be located on Madison Ave and N B.B.
 King Blvd.

 A Note For Hope

 This mural by Jeff Zimmerman is located on 195 Madison Ave.
-"Jeff Zimmermann, assisted by Rhodes College students and CODA staff, painted an original, five-story high mural on the east side of the vacant building located at 195 Madison Avenue.
-Owned by Rhodes trustee Wilton “Chick” Hill, the mural is visible from the stands of the Memphis Redbirds stadium" (Urban Art Commision).
+"Jeff Zimmerman, assisted by Rhodes College students and CODA staff, painted an original, five-story high mural on the east side of the vacant building located at 195 Madison Avenue.
+Owned by Rhodes trustee Wilton “Chick” Hill, the mural is visible from the stands of the Memphis Redbirds stadium" (Urban Art Commission).

 A piece by Greely Myatt is located on Adams Ave and N Front Street on the side of Memphis City Hall (124 N Main St, Memphis, TN 38103).
 "Artist Greely Myatt was commissioned to produce a decorative screen for the plaza at Memphis City Hall.
 Composed of recycled street signs, Myatt drew on his upbringing in the coutryside of Mississippi for inspiration" (Urban Art Comission).

 This mosiac is inspired by downtown life was created by Cynthia Metcalf, Jeanne Seagle, and Lea Holland.
 It is located on the ground of the trolley platform on Madison Ave close to Stadium Ct.

 South Main Murals